ATS Resume Test: Free ATS Checker & Formatting Examples (2022)

 Use a standard resume format free of any images, designs, charts, and tables.
 A clear and concise resume is easy for an ATS to process–and it’s also what hiring managers prefer.

 We have a post about the three most popular formats for resumes in the US.
-We also recently published 200+ resume examples with a downloadable resume template designed for ATS compatibility.
+We have also published 200+ resume examples with a downloadable resume template designed for ATS compatibility.

 2. ATS keyword optimization

-This is one of the most important elements of a resume in regards to passing an ATS test.
+This is one of the most important elements of a resume when it comes to passing an ATS test.
 Keywords, in this case, refer to words that the ATS resume checker may be looking for that match the industry or job description.
 The more keywords you have that the employer wants, the greater you’ll score on an ATS scan.

 Making a list of core competencies on a resume allows you to easily swap keywords in and out when applying for different positions.